-Third, there is variability in how class actions are used not only at the state level within the USA but also at the international level.
+'The amount of time and financial resources spent on class action lawsuits to achieve, at best, very modest changes are enormous' Third, there is variability in how class actions are used, not only at the state level within the USA but also at the international level.
 For example, in Canada, provincial superior courts have jurisdiction over both provincial and federal matters and thus most class actions are litigated in provincial courts and not federal courts.
-That is, the local courts seems to exert more power than the federal courts regarding matters involving a large group of individuals, such as children in child welfare.
+That is, the local courts seem to exert more power than the federal courts regarding matters involving a large group of individuals, such as children in child welfare.
 Importantly, class actions are not widely used as a legal mechanism in places outside North America.
-European countries, for examples, do not have a similar process by which a group of individuals can take legal action as a single class.
-One reason may be because Europe has varied legal systems across different countries and do not share an environment or a culture that is lawsuit-friendly as the USA (Bigonzi et al., 2018).
+European countries, for example, do not have a similar process by which a group of individuals can take legal action as a single class.
+One reason may be because Europe has varied legal systems across different countries that do not share an environment or a culture that is as lawsuit-friendly as the USA (Bigonzi et al., 2018).
 This suggests that when considering the reform of child protection systems in a global context, one may need to look beyond class action lawsuits as the main means for change.

 Fourth, at a more individual level, social workers have limited knowledge of class action lawsuits and consent decrees and their roles in system change.
 Social work education and training will do well to introduce to students, trainees and professionals the role of class actions and consent decrees in child welfare reform.
-At the same time, it is important to acknowledge that as it is now schools of social work rarely offer courses in forensic social work and other related courses, such as child protection and child welfare policy although such classes would allow for better understanding how child welfare institutions function and their implications for children and families.
-Instead of being optional and available only to students in specialised tracks, these classes should be part of both bachelor's and master's level foundational curricula so that all social work students and future social work professionals have basic knowledge of the role of class actions as one tool of reform, not just for child welfare but also for other sectors of interest to social workers.
+At the same time, it is important to acknowledge that, as it is now, schools of social work rarely offer courses in forensic social work and other related courses, such as child protection and child welfare policy, although such classes would allow for better understanding of how child welfare institutions function and their implications for children and families.
+Instead of being optional and available only to students in specialised tracks, these classes should be part of both bachelor's and future social work professionals have basic knowledge of the role of class actions as one tool of reform, not just for child welfare, but also for other sectors of interest to social workers.